List of special elections in the Philippines: American era

 The Philippine Commission, by then the highest civil authority outside the Governor-General, in the Insular Government of the Philippine Islands, passed Act No. 1582 or the "Election Law" on January 9, 1907.
 It specifies that for any vacancies in the Philippine Assembly, it shall be determined by a special election set by the Governor-General that shall be not be less than 40 days, but not more than 90 days, from the date of proclamation.

 For provincial officials, the Governor-General shall call for a special election.
 For municipal officials, if the office of municipal president is vacated, it shall be filled by the vice-president, if there is one.
 For other municipal officials, it shall be appointed by the provincial board.

 The same law specified that once convened, the Philippine Assembly shall be the lower house of the bicameral Philippine Legislature, with the Philippine Commission being the upper house.

 Act No. 2045, enacted by the Philippine Legislature on February 3, 1911, struck out the provision on the prohibition of filling up vacancies on the Philippine Assembly a year before its term ends.

 The Tydings–McDuffie Act transformed the Insular Government to the Commonwealth of the Philippines.
 A constitution was then approved, replacing the Philippine Legislature with the unicameral National Assembly.
 In 1936, the National Assembly then passed Commonwealth Act (C.A.)
 No. 21 that governed special elections.
 It stated that vacancies that occur 10 months before the term expires shall have special elections.
 C.A.
 No. 357, or the Election Law passed in 1938, carried the same provisions as C.A.
 No 21., as far as vacancies to the National Assembly are concerned.
 As for a simultaneous permanent vacancy in the offices of president and vice president, the law puts the power to the National Assembly to call a special election, with an option to call an election only for the president.

 In the 1935 constitution, it was silent on the procedure governing vacancies in the vice presidency once the vice president becomes president.
 During the 1935 constitution's usage, the vice presidency was left vacant in cases such as this.

 Third Republic era

 The United States granted independence to the Philippines on July 4, 1946.

-In Republic Act No. 180, or the Revised Election Code of 1947, if a vacancy in either chamber of Congress occurs at least 10 months or before a regular election, the president shall call a special election as soon as the chamber where the vacancy occurred of the existence of such vacancy notified him.
+In Republic Act (RA) No. 180, or the Revised Election Code of 1947, if a vacancy in either chamber of Congress occurs at least 10 months or before a regular election, the president shall call a special election as soon as the chamber where the vacancy occurred of the existence of such vacancy notified him.
+RA No. 6388, or the Election Code of 1971, superseded RA 180 in 1971. but otherwise had identical provisions on special elections.

 During the Third Republic era (1946–1972), special elections were held concurrently with the Senate midterm and local elections.